-Top 10 best hybrid cars 2022
+Top 10 best hybrid cars 2023

+Among an array of similar-looking SUVs and crossovers, the bold styling of the Hyundai Tucson is a breath of fresh air.
 It also matches rivals for economy with low running costs, too.
-Power comes from a 227bhp 1.6-litre petrol engine which is mated to a small electric motor fed by a small battery.
-This gives the Tucson the ability to run on electric power for short distances, while the electric motor assists the petrol engine to get you moving, meaning it can return fuel economy of around 50mpg.
+The self-charging hybrid version utilises a 1.6-litre petrol engine, mated to a small electric motor and battery, to give a combined output of 227bhp.
+These also give the Tucson the ability to run on electric power alone for short distances, while the electric motor assists the petrol engine to get you moving, meaning it can return fuel economy of around 50mpg.

 The latest incarnation of the Honda Jazz is only available with a hybrid powertrain that combines a 1.5-litre petrol engine and two electric motors but no gearbox.
 What’s important to know is that it’s quiet and relaxed unless you accelerate hard, and that it’s very efficient; nearly 63mpg is the result.

 The latest Jazz gets a much better touchscreen than before, plus a rugged new Crosstar trim with a bit of SUV-influenced styling.
 It still has the cinema-style ‘Magic Seats’ in the back and plenty of room, so you’ll find it’s more spacious than the Ford Fiesta or Renault Clio.
 The Jazz still typically appeals to a different buyer than those two cars, but it’s certainly worth a look if you want a roomy, cheap-to-run car.